-Senior Policy Adviser and Special Assistant to the President & CEO
+Bernard Unti is Senior Policy Adviser and Special Assistant to the President and CEO of the HSUS.

-As Senior Policy Adviser and Special Assistant to the President & CEO, Bernard Unti works organization-wide on strategic planning, policy, advocacy, budget, fundraising, grant-making, charity compliance, corporate relations, and communications priorities for The HSUS.
+As Senior Policy Adviser and Special Assistant to the President and CEO, Bernard Unti works organization-wide on strategic planning, policy, advocacy, budget, fundraising, grant-making, charity compliance, corporate relations and communications priorities for the HSUS.

 Unti holds enterprise-level positions within several HSUS affiliate entities.
 These include: